HK

 Person-Centered Clinical Skills: The Examination as Diagnosis

-Physical examination, in the osteopathic context, is not just auscultation and percussion and palpation of lymph nodes.
-It includes the hands-on assessment of the musculoskeletal system — motion testing, tissue texture evaluation, postural analysis, and palpatory diagnosis of somatic dysfunction — that distinguishes osteopathic from allopathic clinical training.
-FOMCD 2026 makes this explicit across all domains, not just the OMM-specific domain.
+Physical examination in the osteopathic context includes the hands-on assessment of the musculoskeletal system — motion testing, tissue texture evaluation, postural analysis, and palpatory diagnosis of somatic dysfunction — that distinguishes osteopathic from allopathic clinical training.
+FOMCD 2026 makes this explicit across all domains.

 What You Should Expect from a DO in 2026

 FOMCD 2026 defines a high standard.
-Not every physician meets every standard equally — training frameworks establish floors, not ceilings.
-But the framework gives patients a clear picture of what osteopathic medical education is designed to produce, and what you have every right to expect when you choose a DO.
+It gives patients a clear picture of what osteopathic medical education is designed to produce, and what you have every right to expect when you choose a DO.

 You should expect a physician who treats you as a whole person — body, mind, and the social context in which you live.
 You should expect compassionate, humanistic conduct that acknowledges your dignity and your autonomy.
-You should expect a physician who considers social determinants of health as clinical data, who can evaluate digital health tools critically, and who integrates osteopathic principles — including hands-on manipulative assessment and treatment — throughout your care.
+You should expect a physician who considers social determinants of health as clinical data, who can evaluate digital health tools critically, and who integrates osteopathic principles throughout your care.

 The standard is whole-person care.
 The practice reflects it.